BA Ancient Civilisations

 Why study at UWTSD Lampeter?

-* The only university in Wales to offer students the opportunity to focus on culture and civilizations rather than just history and archeology.
+- The only university in Wales to offer students the opportunity to focus on culture and civilizations rather than just history and archaeology.

 The programme is assessed in a variety of ways and will include several of the following type of assessment: essays of 1,000 to 4,000 words in length, document analysis, book/ journal reviews, short reports and reflective journals, time tests, seen and unseen exams, field journals, posters, group and individual presentations, dissertations of 10,000 words, wiki’s, commentaries and film evaluations.